-Customers can't find you if they can't see you Get seen every week by thousands of people with disposable income!
-Call us today to reserve your spot 508-909-4126 Ext 326 NECT CANCER FUND OF DKH Cruise, BBQ & Brew Sponsored by the Cruisin' for Cancer Care Committee Sunday, August 15, 2021 Thompson Speedway Motorsports Park | Black Dog Bar & Grille Join us for a full day of fun beginning with laps on the track at Thompson Speedway, a 90-minute motorcycle and car cruise around the beautiful northeast corner, followed by a delicious BBQ lunch at the Black Dog Bar & Grille.

-\$35 Per Person Includes

-- Laps around Thompson Speedway's

-1.7 Mile Road Course

-- 90-minute motorcycle and car cruise around the beautiful Northeast corner

-- Donation to NECT Cancer Fund

-- One BBQ Meal at the Black Dog Bar & Grille

-One Drink Ticket at the Black Dog Bar & Grille

-For tickets or more information contact the DKH Foundation Office at (860) 928-7141 or visit us online at daykimball.org/cruising

-EVENT SCHEDULE

 10:00 a.m.

-Registration

-11:00 a.m.

-Speedway Laps

-12:00 p.m.

-Depart for Cruise

-1:30 p.m.

-Arrive at

-Black Dog Bar & Grille
+Registration 11:00 a.m.
+Speedway Laps 12:00 p.m.
+Depart for Cruise 1:30 p.m.
+EVENT SCHEDULE Customers can't find you if they can't see you Get seen every week by thousands of people with disposable income!
+Call us today to reserve your spot 508-909-4126 Ext 326 a 90-minute motorcycle and car cruise around the beautiful northeast corner, followed by a delicious BBQ lunch at the Black Dog Bar & Grille.

+\$35 Per Person Includes - Laps around Thompson Speedway's 1.7 Mile Road Course - 90-minute motorcycle and car cruise around the beautiful Northeast corner - Donation to NECT Cancer Fund - One BBQ Meal at the Black Dog Bar & Grille - One Drink Ticket at the Black Dog Bar & Grille For tickets or more information contact the DKH Foundation Office at (860) 928-7141 or visit us online at daykimball.org/cruising www.ConnecticutsQuietCorner.com Arrive at Black Dog Bar & Grille

+Villager Newspapers

+P.O.
+Box 90, Southbridge, MA 01550

+TELEPHONE: (860) 928-1818 FAX: (860) 928-5946 WWW.VILLAGERNEWSPAPERS.COM

+FRANK G. CHILINSKI PRESIDENT/PUBLISHER

+BRENDAN BERUBE Editor

+Olympic trivia

-www.ConnecticutsQuietCorner.com Villager Newspapers P.O.
-Box 90, Southbridge, MA 01550 TELEPHONE: (860) 928-1818 Fax: (860) 928-5946 WWW.VILLAGERNEWSPAPERS.COM FRANK G. CHILINSKI PRESIDENT/PUBLISHER BRENDAN BERUBE EDITOR Olympic trivia It's nice to have a distraction from the rollercoaster that was 2020, with the summer Olympics plastered all over television and social media.
-Watching athletes from all over the globe show off what they've been training for shows us all what can be possible when we set With that said, we thought it would be interesting to share some Olympic In 1998, Surya Bonaly, a figure skater from France fell during the winter games in Nagano.
+It's nice to have a distraction from the rollercoaster that was 2020, with the summer Olympics plastered all over television and social media.
+Watching athletes from all over the globe show off what they've been training for shows us all what can be possible when we set a goal.

+With that said, we thought it would be interesting to share some Olympic trivia

+In 1998, Surya Bonaly, a figure skater from France fell during the winter games in Nagano.
 Since she knew she lost a chance to medal, she decided to do a move that had been banned since 1976.
 She did a backflip and landed on the blade of one skate.
 No one has attempted the trick since then, making her Olympic performance, one to remember.

 From 1912 through 1954, individuals could earn medals for art, as long as it was inspired by a sport of some kind.
 The art could include painting, literature, sculpture or music.
 Eventually, this was tossed out, as most professional artists sell their work to earn a living.

 In 2002, during the Winter Olympics, speed skater Steven Bradbury of Australia was racing in the 1,000 meter short track finals and was lagging behind.
 During the race, the leaders crashed into each other, leaving Bradbury far enough behind to avoid the collision.
 He was able to skate by and win gold.

 The first modern Olympic Marathon (26.2-mile road race) took place in 1904.
 Most of the runners had never run that far before.
 One competitor showed up to the start line in dress pants.
 Fourteen out of the 32 racers were able to finish.
 One racer, Fred Lorz who won, actually jumped in a car for 11 miles of it due to a cramp.
 Another runner, Felix Carvajal ate a rotten apple halfway through and stopped to take a nap.
 He finished fourth.
-The gold officially was given to Thomas Hicks who was carried over the finish line having hallucinations that During the summer of 1992, the Lithuanian basketball team did not have enough money to compete in the Summer Olympics due to the collapse of the Soviet Union.
-Coming to the rescue and offering aid to the team was, unexpectedly and, frankly, bizarrely, the Grateful Dead, the rock band with a legendary reputation for imbibing, shall we say, 'illicit substances.'
-Beyond donating money to make the trip possible, the band allowed the team to sell Grateful Dead merchandise.
-The team competed in tie-dved uniforms, and took bronze.
-In 1984, McDonald's offered free food every time an American won a medal.
-During those summer games, the Soviet Union boycotted the games, leaving many open spaces for medals available.
-This ended up costing the fast food chain a significant amount of money.
-True sportsmanship was shown during the Winter Olympics in 2006, held in Torino, Italy, when skier Sara Renner broke her ski pole halfway through an event.
-Biornar Haakensmoen, the Norwegian ski coach handed her a spare.
-The Canadians went on to win silver, while the Norwegians took fourth.
-To show gratitude the Canadians gifted Haakensmoen with five tons of maple syrup.
-Both governments waived import duties.
-The medals for the Tokyo Olympics are made from recycled electronics to include cameras, smartphones and lap- The McDonald's in the Olympic Village is free for all athletes and coaches; however, in 2016 in Rio, McDonald's capped the amount of items that could be ordered at one time to 20.
-From 1900-1920, Tug of War was an Olympic sport, with Great Britain winning the most medals and the USA coming in a close second.
-In 1936, two Japanese pole vaulters, who were friends had to compete against each other to decide who took silver and who took bronze.
-The requested that they share the honors, but were told no. Shuhei Nishida and Sueo Oe had their medals cut in half and fused together, into the medals of friendship.
-In 2012, women were finally allowed to compete in boxing.
-Since 1991, anytime a new event is introduced to the games, women must be included.
-Dr. Spock, a well known pediatrician and author, won Olympic Gold as part of the 1924 U.S. rowing team.
-Opinion and commentary from the Quiet Corner LETTERS TO THE EDITOR A sad day in history To the Editor:
+The gold officially was given to Thomas Hicks who was carried over the finish line having hallucinations that Opinion and commentary from the Quiet Corner

+LETTERS TO THE EDITOR

+A sad day in history

+To the Editor: